realpython/realpython-blog/2014/2014-09-07-flask-by-example-implementing-a-redis-task-queue.markdown

 For example: [http://localhost:5000/results/ef600206-3503-4b87-a436-ddd9438f2197](http://localhost:5000/results/ef600206-3503-4b87-a436-ddd9438f2197).

-As long as 5 seconds has elapsed before you check the status, then you should see an id number, which is generated when we add the results to the database:
+As long as less than 5 seconds have elapsed before you check the status, then you should see an id number, which is generated when we add the results to the database:

 ```python
 # save the results